 AARP HealthCare Options Insurance Rating

-AARP HealthCare Options has an "A" rating from A.M.
+AARP HealthCare Options has a Excellent rating from A.M.
 Best Company, the #1 source for insurance industry rating information.
-If this was a star rating it would be out of 5 stars (Excellent).
+If this was a star rating it would be 4.5 out of 5 stars (Excellent).
 Use this information as a measure of the financial stability of the insurance carrier when considering UnitedHealthcare Medicare Supplement Plan A.

-UnitedHealthcare Medigap Plan A is available to all District of Columbia Medicare beneficiaries, ages 65 and older, that are enrolled in Medicare Part B. If you are just turning age 65, you have guaranteed issue rights and cannot be turned down.
+UnitedHealthcare Medicare Supplement Plan A is available to all District of Columbia Medicare beneficiaries, ages 65 and older, enrolled in Medicare Part B. If you are just turning age 65, you have guaranteed issue rights and cannot be turned down.
 Plus, this insurance policy cannot be canceled.
 It will continue to be renewed as long as you pay the premiums on time and make no material misrepresentations.

-Medicare Supplement insurance is available in and all other District of Columbia cities.
+Medicare Supplement insurance is available from AARP HealthCare Options in , and most other District of Columbia cities and locations.

 The Medicare Supplement plan data on MedicareWire.com comes directly from Medicare.gov and private sources and is subject to change.
 The Centers for Medicare and Medicaid Services, the District of Columbia State Insurance Commission, and AARP HealthCare Options has neither reviewed nor endorsed the information on this site.